tcae/FollowUpward/README.md

 ## Environment

-- Scilab-learn and Tensorflow Keras for machine learning.
+- Tensorflow 2 servings Keras for machine learning.
-- Catalyst to get historical crypto data.
 - ccxt for crypto trading.

 ## Main code entry points

 - `classify_keras.py main` is used to train and evaluate ML.
 - `trading.py main` is used to trade via ccxt.
-- `visual.ipynb` for analysis
+- `training_dashboard and live_dashboard` are for visual analysis
+- `local_xch` updates the historic prices

 //: # - `Catalyst2PandasData.ipynb` to convert historical catalyst data to pandas files in msgpack format (due to pickle incompatibilties with pandas)